mre/endler.dev/content/2024/the-dying-web/index.md

 ## What Can I Do?

-If you made it here, do yourself a favor and spend a few minutes trying Firefox.
+If you've made it this far, do yourself a favor and spend a few minutes trying Firefox.
 Who knows?
 You might just like it.

 [Try Firefox today,](https://www.mozilla.org/firefox) please?